 “My dad was always pushing me to compete in different things,” she said.
 “He would always make me arm-wrestle different kids in the garage and just always raised me to be super-athletic and competitive.”

 Now 23, De La Rosa has won nine of her 14 fights, seven by submission and two by judges’ decision.
-This Saturday, she’ll be taking her Brazilian jiu-jitsu background and four-fight winning streak to Melbourne, Australia, to compete for the women’s flyweight title at UFC 234.
+This Saturday, she’ll be taking her Brazilian jiu-jitsu background and four-fight winning streak to Melbourne, Australia, to compete in a women’s flyweight bout at UFC 234.

 She had planned to wrestle in college, but she had her daughter as a sophomore in high school and stayed in Azle to raise her.
 When Genesis Jiu Jitsu opened a location in her city, De La Rosa’s dad encouraged her to try the Brazilian version of the martial-arts discipline, which specializes in grappling and takedowns.
 “I had no idea I wanted to do MMA at that point.
 I just knew I wanted to be competitive, because wrestling was very competitive and a hard sport, and I wanted something like that.”